seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 {% endhighlight python %}

 The last experiment we will run is the Fairlearn experiment.
-Under the hood, we are using the following Fairlearn model.
-While Fairlearn does not have a disparate impact constraint, disparate impact can be constructed using their demographic parity constraint with a ratio bound. <b>Note that the following code is not part of the experiment script and you do not need to run it.
-It is simply to illuminate how we are implementing the Fairlearn model in our experiment. </b>:
+While Fairlearn does not have a disparate impact constraint, disparate impact can be constructed using their demographic parity constraint with a ratio bound.
+Under the hood, we are using the following Fairlearn model, where <code class='highlight'>fairlearn_epsilon_constraint</code> is one of the four values in the list we defined above. <b>Note that the following code is not part of the experiment script and you do not need to run it.
+It is simply to illuminate how we are implementing the Fairlearn model in our experiment. </b>.
 {% highlight python %}
-from sklearn.linear_model import LogisticRegression from fairlearn.reductions import ExponentiatedGradient from fairlearn.reductions import DemographicParity fairlearn_epsilon_constraint = 0.9
+from sklearn.linear_model import LogisticRegression from fairlearn.reductions import ExponentiatedGradient from fairlearn.reductions import DemographicParity fairlearn_constraint = DemographicParity(
-fairlearn_constraint = DemographicParity(
                 ratio_bound=fairlearn_epsilon_constraint)
 classifier = LogisticRegression()